huggingface/optimum-habana/examples/speech-recognition/README.md

 #### Single HPU Seq2Seq Inference

-The following example shows how to do inference with the [Whisper small](https://huggingface.co/openai/whisper-small) checkpoint on the Hindi subset of [librispeech_asr_demo](https://huggingface.co/datasets/librispeech_asr_demo) using 1 HPU devices in half-precision:
+The following example shows how to do inference with the [Whisper small](https://huggingface.co/openai/whisper-small) checkpoint on the Hindi subset of [librispeech_asr_demo](https://huggingface.co/datasets/librispeech_asr_demo) using 1 HPU device in half-precision:

 ```bash
 python run_speech_recognition_seq2seq.py \